-The Common Good is a quarterly series hosted by the PCDC.
+Conversations for the Common Good is a guest speaker series hosted by D4CG.
 We’re inviting thought leaders from across the fields of oncology, clinical trials, and international data sharing to talk about big ideas that can redefine how we think about improving human health.
 The more we learn from each other, the better we can all work toward the common good.

 Addressing Global Disparities in Childhood Cancer: Now Is the Time